Providing the Time and Care You Deserve

 Due to concerns about COVID 19 I have altered my office patterns to add additional layers of protection in these interesting times.

-Having such a small office already confers significantly lower infection risk than typical medical offices, however in order to up the safety, I am spacing my appointments out.
-Thus, only one patient is in my office at any one time.
+Having such a small office already confers significantly lower infection risk than typical medical offices.

-I request that you wear a mask when here and wash your hands when you arrive.
+I require that you wear a mask while you are here and request that you wash your hands when you arrive.
+If you cross paths with another patient, please social distance.

 HEPA air purifiers are in each room for added protection.